-Be confident in who you are, who you are not – You are not a super human.
+Be confident in who you are, and who you are not – You are not a super human.
 You are a man or woman.
 You have real feelings.
 You have emotions.
 You can be hurt.
 Don’t be surprised by your emotional response to betrayal.
 You will have to trust again, but you may be hurt again.
-That’s part of living among sinners like you.
+That’s part of living among sinners like you and me.

 Be confident who others are and who others are not – Don’t hold others to a standard they can’t live up to, but don’t allow them to control your reactions either.
 Others will let you down.
-If you open yourself to betrayal by trusting others, which you will often have to do in leadership, life and love, you will be hurt at times.
-Just at you are not perfect, others are not either.
+Even the most well-meaning people will disappoint you at times.
+There may need to be consequences for other’s actions, but if you open yourself to betrayal by trusting others, which you will often have to do in leadership, life and love, you will be hurt at times.
+Just as you are not perfect, others are not either.
 Part of relationships is the vulnerability, which allows betrayal.
 They only way to avoid it completely is to avoid relationships.

 Be confident in who God is and who He isn’t – God is able to protect you.
 He doesn’t always protect you from betrayal.
 Sometimes He even allows those closest to you to be the betrayer.
 He will, however, always use it for an ultimate good.
 We shouldn’t expect God to do as He hasn’t promised to do.
 We can expect God to never leave us nor forsake us and to be our strength when we are weak and to lift us up in due time when we humble ourselves before Him.